 Repealing the Individual Mandate Undermines Health Security, Particularly for Older Adults

-The Senate tax bill would undermine the health security of seniors not yet eligible for Medicare by repealing the Affordable Care Act’s (ACA) individual mandate.
-This would raise ACA marketplace plan premiums for older adults age 50-64 by an average of $1,500 in 2019, destabilize the individual health insurance market – prompting some insurance carriers to stop offering coverage – and, according to the CBO, increase the number of uninsured by 13 million people.
+The new law will undermine the health security of seniors not yet eligible for Medicare by repealing the Affordable Care Act’s (ACA) individual mandate.
+This will raise ACA marketplace plan premiums for older adults age 50-64 by an average of $1,500 in 2019, destabilize the individual health insurance market – prompting some insurance carriers to stop offering coverage – and, according to the Congressional Budget Office, increase the number of uninsured by 13 million people.

 Chained CPI Hikes Taxes and Makes Social Security Vulnerable to COLA Cuts

-The House and Senate tax bills would move to a slower growth "chained" Consumer Price Index (CPI) to calculate increases in tax brackets and the standard deduction.
-Replacing the current Consumer Price Index (CPI-U) with the chained CPI would result in higher taxes for all Americans, including seniors.
+P.L.
+115-97 will require the use of the slower growth "chained" Consumer Price Index (CPI) to calculate increases in tax brackets and the standard deduction.
+Replacing the current Consumer Price Index (CPI-U) with the chained CPI will result in higher taxes for all Americans, including seniors.

-What’s more, if tax legislation requires that the chained CPI be used to index increases in tax brackets and deductions, supporters of cutting Social Security are likely use this precedent to demand that the chained CPI is also used to determine Social Security and Military and Federal Civilian Retirement cost-of-living adjustments (COLA).
+More significantly for seniors, now that the law requires the chained CPI to be used to index increases in tax brackets and deductions, supporters of cutting Social Security are likely use this precedent to demand that the chained CPI be also used to determine Social Security and Military and Federal Civilian Retirement cost-of-living adjustments (COLA).
 As a result, the COLAs of current and future beneficiaries would be cut.